 When You Eat

 If it’s worth it, I’ll accept a small portion or piece.
-(This is the beauty of most parties—it’s usually small appetizer-sized portions or shareable bites.)
+(This is the beauty of most parties—it’s usually small appetizer-sized portions or shareable bites, but you can always say, “Just a sliver” or “Does someone want to split this with me?”)
 If it seems like the host is waiting to see what I think, I’ll take a bite and compliment him or her.
 Yes, even if I don’t absolutely love it.
 It’s about their effort and intention, not the food itself, and you can still do this honestly by saying, “You’re such a great cook,” or “The crust is so light and flaky.”

 If I really don’t want to eat any more, I’ll try not to without being rude.
 I’ll engage her in conversation while holding onto my food or excuse myself to mingle with other guests, and then I’ll see if someone else wants to finish what I have.

 If that’s not possible in a graceful fashion, I’m going to decide what’s more important; avoiding the consequences, or avoiding hurting my host’s feelings.
 (Since I already decided the food or drink is worth it, I usually err on the side of “be graceful and deal with the consequences.”)

 This is NOT license to say, “What the hell, I’ve already messed up, let’s dive-bomb the entire dessert table.”
 Finish what you’ve eaten, choose your next food or beverage just as carefully and deliberately, and continue working your Food Freedom plan throughout the rest of the event.

 Finally, I recognize that many of you will read this and think, OMG Whole30 Lady, this is INTENSE.
 It’s just a piece of baklava.
 Lighten up.